 Low tariffs can ruin some domestic industries, leading to high unemployment in those sectors.
 Governments need to subsidize many industries and agriculture to make them more competitive on a global scale.

 By the 1980s, world trade was changing to include services, but GATT did not cover the trade of services.
 So globalized services spread, and no single country could manage them.
 For example, financial services became globalized.
 When U.S. investment bank Lehman Brothers in 2008 collapsed, it threatened the entire global economy.

 Trade agreements like GATT often destabilize small, traditional economies.
 For example, countries that subsidize agricultural exports can put local family farmers out of business.
 The farmers migrate to cities looking for work, often in factories set up by multi-national corporations.
-These factories might be relocated to other countries with lower labor costs, and the farmers become unemployed.
+These factories might relocate to countries with lower labor costs, and the farmers become unemployed.

-Some local farmers who can no longer make a living from traditional crops turn to growing opium, coca or marijuana.
-Violence related to the drug trade sometimes forced the farmers to flee for safety.
+Some local farmers who can no longer make a living from traditional crops turn to growing opium or marijuana.
+Violence related to the drug trade sometimes forces the farmers to flee for safety.

 Source: GATT: Purpose, History, Pros, Cons

 Copyright © Kimberly Amadeo, The Balance